edvin02em-debug/EdvinMartinssonPortfolio/README.md

+# Portfolio
 ## Computer Aided Design
 I have experience in both parametric and surface modeling CAD software.
 In the last two years I have mainly used CATIA and Alias.
 I also have experience in Solidworks and Fusion 360.
 ### CATIA
-Fiskelåda
+Fiskelåda - CAD kurs

-Frida
+Frida - förbättra skolmiljön

+Skotarkran - ett mekanikprojekt

+Vagn för färgbutik - ett ergonomiprojekt

 ### Alias